rileymullins/TFlex/README.md

 # Multiplexed TF Mapping with SRTs - A Bioinformatics Pipeline

 This repository contains a series of scripts to perform an end-to-end analysis for multiplexed transcription factor (TF) mapping using self-reporting transposons (SRTs).
-The pipeline processes raw sequencing data (in qbed/bed format), calls peaks, performs differential analysis, and annotates the results to identify TF-specific binding sites and enriched motifs.
+The pipeline processes sequencing data after initial alignment using the Calling Cards/Self Reporting Transpsons pipelinem, calls peaks, performs differential analysis, and annotates the results to identify TF-specific binding sites and enriched motifs.

 ## Table of Contents